-Learn how to taste wine with 4 basic steps.
-The following wine tasting tips are practiced by sommeliers to refine their palates and sharpen their ability to recall wines.
-Even though this method is used by pros, it’s actually quite simple to understand and can help anyone to improve their wine palate.
+Learn how to taste wine with four basic steps.
+Sommeliers practice the following wine-tasting tips to refine their palates and sharpen their ability to recall wines.
+Even though pros use this method, it’s actually quite simple to understand and can help anyone improve their wine palate.

-Anyone can taste wine, all you need is a glass of wine and your brain.
-There are 4 steps to wine tasting:
+Anyone can taste wine; you only need a glass of wine and your brain.
+There are four steps to wine tasting:

-2. Smell: Identify aromas through orthonasal olfaction (e.g. breathing through your nose)
+- Smell: Identify aromas through ortho-nasal olfaction (e.g. breathing through your nose)

-3. Taste: Assess both the taste structure (sour, bitter, sweet) and flavors derived from retronasal olfaction (e.g. breathing with the back of your nose)
+- Taste: Assess both the taste structure (sour, bitter, sweet) and flavors from retronasal olfaction (e.g. breathing with the back of your nose)

-4. Think/Conclude: Develop a complete profile of a wine that can be stored in your long term memory.
+- Think/Conclude: Develop a complete profile of a wine that can be stored in your long-term memory.

 How to Taste Wine